Santa Fe Opera

-The company has presented operas each summer festival season since July 1957, and is internationally known for introducing new operas as well as for its productions of the standard operatic repertoire.
-Five operas are presented each season during the summer.
-There is a mixture of operas that the company puts on each summer which range from well-known operas, world premieres, and lesser-known works of famous opera composers.
-Since its inception, Santa Fe Opera has staged 43 American premieres and 15 world premieres, as of 2017.
-Nearly six dozen people are employed at the Santa Fe Opera on a year-round basis, but this number grows nearly ten-fold during the opera season.
+Since its inception, Santa Fe Opera has staged 45 American premieres and 19 world premieres, including Emmeline, The Tempest, The (R)evolution of Steve Jobs, Adriana Mater, and Cold Mountain.

 General history

 John Crosby, who was a New York-based conductor, founded the company in 1956, initially with the financial support of his parents, who helped in the acquisition of the land and the building of the first opera house.
 One goal was to give American singers the opportunity to learn and perform new roles while having ample time for rehearsal and preparation in the context of a summer festival situation with the presentation of five operas in repertory.
 Its first season began on 3 July 1957 with a performance of Puccini's Madama Butterfly with a seating capacity of nearly 500.

 Crosby remained as general director until 2000, the longest general directorship in US opera history.
 Richard Gaddes served as the company's general director from 2000 through 2008.
 In November 2007, SFO named Charles MacKay the company's third general director, effective 1 October 2008.
 In August 2017, the company announced the intention of MacKay to stand down as its general director after the 2018 season.